agui888/shim-doc/docs/util.md

 _.trim(string, [where])

-remove whitespace at ends of a string, default is both ends
+Remove whitespace at ends of a string, default is both ends

 ```lua
 _.trim('  abc   ')